0glabs/0g-doc/docs/developer-hub/building-on-0g/contracts-on-0g/staking-interfaces.md

 ### Step 3: Generate Signature

-Use the validator's contract address from Step 2 to generate signature.
+Use the validator's contract address from Step 2 to generate a signature.

 ```bash
 # set your params